Rosemarie Said Zahlan: Biography

-After Bryn Mawr, Rosemarie taught for a while in Cairo.
+Said Zahlan then taught in Cairo.
 She then went to Beirut, where she lectured on cultural history and music at the American University of Beirut and the Beirut College for Women.
 After Beirut, she went to London to get her PhD (about the Red Sea route to India and its 18th-century history pioneer, George Baldwin) at the School of Oriental and African Studies.
+She was awarded that doctoral degree from the University of London in 1968.
+She was also an honorary research fellow at the University of Exeter's Institute of Arab and Islamic Studies.
+Said Zahlan would live in London for nearly 4 decades and was "at home" there.

-Rosemarie married Tony Zahlan, a Palestinian physicist and academic from Haifa.
+She married Antoine "Tony" Zahlan, a Palestinian physicist and academic from Haifa.
 Together they championed the Gaza Library Project for supplying books to Palestine.
-Rosemarie was also a patron of the Palestine Solidarity Campaign in Britain, and, according to The Times, her "abiding concern throughout her life was for Palestine and the suffering of the Palestinian people."
+Rosemarie was also a patron of the Palestine Solidarity Campaign in Britain.